eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 | ? | `<concurrent-mark-start>` | THIS IS A CHILD ELEMENT GIVING STATUS - WHERE PUT IT? |
 |GC operations and phases| `<gc-op>`                    | A GC operation such as mark or sweep, or a suboperation ‘phase’ such as class unload. |

-**Note:** Details of a GC operation or phase are logged by using the single <gc-op> XML element rather than start and end XML elements.
+**Note: For more information about the XML structure of GC cycles, see [GC cycles](vgclog.md#gc-cycles).
+For more information about GC cycle increments, see [GC increments and interleaving](vgclog.md#gc-increments-and-interleaving).

-The following sections give details about specific cycles, including examples of how the cycle appears in the Verbose GC log.
+The following sections use log excerpts to show how the different types of give details about `balanced` cycle are logged.

 ### Partial GC cycle

-A [`balanced` partial GC cycle](gc.md#balanced-policy) is recorded within the following example, which is taken from the verbose GC log output of a `balanced` policy garbage collection.
-The following log content is broken down into sections that describe particular activities of the GC cycle.
+The following example is taken from a [`balanced` partial GC cycle](gc.md#balanced-policy) verbose GC log.
+The output is broken down into sections to explain the GC processing that is taking place.

+To search for a `balanced` partial GC cycle, you can search for the `type` attribute value `partial gc` in `<cycle-start>` and `<cycle-end>` elements.

-The `balanced` policy’s partial GC cycle reclaims memory in the heap for allocation of new objects by reducing the number of used regions.
-The partial GC cycle always reduces user regions in the *eden* space and may also reclaim memory from older regions.
+The `balanced` policy’s partial GC cycle reclaims memory in the heap for allocation of new objects by reducing the number of used *regions*.
+The partial GC cycle always reduces used regions in the *eden* space and may also reclaim memory from older regions.
 All the cycle's operations run during a single *stop-the-world* pause:

 |GC Operations | GC increment | *stop-the-world* or concurrent| XML element of GC increment          | Details                                                                   |
 |-------------|--------------|-------------------------------|--------------------------------------|---------------------------------------------------------------------------|